formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-This command will install the necessary views, routes, and controllers for authentication, as well as the Vue.js components that make up the front-end of the authentication system.
+This command will install the necessary views, routes, and controllers for authentication, as well as the Vue.js components that make up the default front-end of the Laravel authentication system.

-To serve the Vue.js components, you'll need to run the following command to compile the assets:
+To serve Vue.js components we will need to run the following command to compile our project's assets:

 <client-only>